 Following each SMS marketing campaign, it is normal to get a few recipients opt-out.
 But what if a simple change reduced a large number of opt-outs and contributed to maintaining more contacts?
 There are two opt-out functions for our online SMS platform service: mobile network operator required e.g. STOP*456*9*5# and customer-initiated opt-out URL.
 Switching from one to another can help you reduce the rate of withdrawal.
 Let’s look at them both:

 This feature is available for every account in our online SMS software and is automatically appended at the end of each text message that is using an alphanumeric sender ID.
 It’s the most frequently used opt-out option in Kenya.
-A suffix at the end of each message that looks like this in the typical text messages: “STOP*456*9*5#”.
+A suffix at the end of each message that looks like this: “STOP*456*9*5#”.

-This week’s Black Friday shopping 25 percent off the entire store!
+This week’s Black Friday shopping 25% OFF the entire store!
 In – store only valid.
-Display this text to the claiming cashier.
+Display this text to the cashier.
 STOP*456*9*5#